vivganes/vivganes.github.io/about/index.md

 ---
 layout: page
-title: "About Vivek"
+title: About Vivek
 comments: true
 sharing: true
 footer: true
+published: true
 ---

-Vivek Ganesan, a secret 'super hero' who holds a full time job as a Scrum Master/Lead Software Engineer at [Gainsight][], a Big Data Customer Success Start-up.
+Vivek Ganesan, a secret 'super hero' who holds a full time job as a Servant Leader for awesome self-organizing teams at [Gainsight][], a Big Data Customer Success Start-up.
 He lives in Hyderabad and spends his leisure time envisioning and writing about technology and agile software development, writing [blogs advocating men's rights](http://in.avoiceformen.com/author/vivek/) and sometimes, singing in his bathroom.

 ![](/images/super_hero.png)